Anthony Davis helps Lakers rout Trail Blazers to tie series - WHIZ News

 Blazers: Shot 40% overall. … Made just 8 of 29 3-pointers. … CJ McCollum scored 13 points on 6-for-16 shooting.

-Lakers: Rajon Rondo, listed as questionable after having right thumb surgery, was inactive. … Caldwell-Pope scored 16 points.
+Lakers: G Rajon Rondo, listed as questionable as he recovers from right thumb surgery, was inactive. … Caldwell-Pope scored 16 points.

 UP NEXT